 Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals The ongoing professional development opportunities for doctoral supervisors are also limited.
 The impact of outcomes from the supervision course on doctoral students has not been established.
-38. Continuing Professional +/- Relevant legislation Organisational regulations/Procedures Development Higher Education Ordinance (SFS 1993:100), Chapter 6, §29 Continuing professional development is encouraged and is seen as a merit. • Professional development is discussed and followed up in the annual appraisal talks (see principle 11).
-The professional development component of teaching and research positions is regulated in a collective bargaining agreement. • Programme conferences arranged by external funders. • External seminars and conferences, as well as internal courses and shorter seminars, are attended.
+38. Continuing Professional +/- Relevant legislation Organisational regulations/Procedures Development Higher Education Ordinance (SFS 1993:100), Chapter 6, §29 Continuing professional development is encouraged and is seen as a merit.
+Professional development is discussed and followed up in the annual appraisal talks (see principle 11).
+The professional development component of teaching and research positions is regulated in a collective bargaining agreement.
+Programme conferences arranged by external funders. • External seminars and conferences, as well as internal courses and shorter seminars, are attended.
 Participation in e-learning environments such as MOOCs and webinars is increasing.
 See also principles 6, 8, 9, 23, 28, 29, 30, 39.
 GAP identified: There is a variation in how researchers utilise the opportunities for professional development and in how these are recorded and evaluated.
-39. Access to research +/- Relevant legislation Organisational regulations/Procedures training and continuous Higher Education Ordinance (SFS 1993:100), Chapter 6, Welcome day for newly employed development §29 • Professional development is discussed and followed up in the annual appraisal talks (see point 11).
+39. Access to research +/- Relevant legislation Organisational regulations/Procedures training and continuous Higher Education Ordinance (SFS 1993:100), Chapter 6, Welcome day for newly employed development §29 Professional development is discussed and followed up in the annual appraisal talks (see point 11).
 The professional development component of teaching and research positions is regulated in a collective bargaining agreement Regulated in the curricula for doctoral students

-Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals General doctoral student courses in addition to the subject-specific courses Doctoral supervision course CTRIVE, Karlstad University's in-house transferable skills development package for researchers (of all stages) Researcher Development Framework, a self-reflection tool for career development • Transpeer , a transnational project on wider employability for researcher and research supervisors • All teaching and researching staff, including doctoral students, have access to a number of pedagogical training courses, of which some are mandatory for a permanent position as a university teacher, and one is mandatory for doctoral students involved in teaching.
+Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals General doctoral student courses in addition to the subject-specific courses Doctoral supervision course CTRIVE , Karlstad University's in-house transferable skills development package for researchers (of all stages) Researcher Development Framework, a self-reflection tool for career development • Transpeer , a transnational project on wider employability for researcher and research supervisors All teaching and researching staff, including doctoral students, have access to a number of pedagogical training courses, of which some are mandatory for a permanent position as a university teacher, and one is mandatory for doctoral students involved in teaching.
 Collegial support for newly employed teachers and researchers Programme conferences arranged by external funders See also principles 6, 8, 9, 23, 28, 29, 30, 38.
 GAP identified: There is a variation in how research training and professional development is structured, shared and followed up within the departments.
-40. Supervision +/- Relevant legislation Organisational regulations/Procedures Higher Education Ordinance (SFS 1993:100) Regulations about doctoral supervision in Chapter 6, section 28: 'At least two supervisors shall be appointed for each doctoral student.
+40. Supervision +/- Relevant legislation Organisational regulations/Procedures Higher Education Ordinance (SFS 1993:100) Chapter 6, section 28: 'At least two supervisors shall be appointed for each doctoral student.
 One of them shall be nominated as the principal supervisor.
-The doctoral student is entitled to supervision during his or her studies unless the vice- shapseller has decided otherwise hy virtue of Section 20.
-A Antagningsordning (Eng: Admission Regulations for Third- cycle Education at Karlstad University).
+The doctoral student is entitled to supervision during his or her studies unless the vice-chancellor has decided otherwise by virtue of Section 30.
+A doctoral student who so requests shall be allowed to Regulations about doctoral supervision in Antagningsordning (Eng: Admission Regulations for Third-cycle Education at Karlstad University).
 The doctoral supervision course is required to become a doctoral supervisor.
-A minimum of two supervisors is required: one main and one assistant supervisor. chancellor has decided otherwise by virtue of Section 30.
-A doctoral student who so requests shall be allowed to The Individual Study Plan (ISP) of each doctoral student includes the commitments of the University and the
+A minimum of two supervisors is required: one main and one assistant supervisor.
+The Individual Study Plan (ISP) of each doctoral student includes the commitments of the University and the